 Configure CORS for using the HTML5 player to play FLV and M3U8 videos

-If the following error message is returned, you need to enable CORS for the domain name for playback.
+If the following error message is returned, you must enable CORS for the domain name for playback to resolve this issue.

 No ‘Access-Control-Allow-Origin’ header is present on the requested resource.
 Origin ‘http://localhost:9030‘ is therefore not allowed access.